Tag Archives: Sigal Barsade

 People in higher power roles were more attuned to followers’ emotions than expected.

-The service industry capitalizes on emotional contagion by training staff members to model positive emotions to increase customer satisfaction and loyalty.
+The service industry capitalizes on emotional contagion by training staff members to show positive emotions with the goal of increasing customer satisfaction and loyalty.

 James Kulik